Seahawks bring back defensive back DeShawn Shead to bolster secondary

 Shead, who turned 30 on June 28, had a recent workout with the Saints before meeting with the Seahawks on Friday.
 He had a workout with Seattle on Saturday and then signed a one-year deal for the veteran minimum, which in Shead’s case means $930,000.

-“They (the Seahawks) have always been really good to DeShawn and his wife (Jessica Martinez) is from Seattle and he lives in Seattle,” said his agent, Cameron Foster.
+“They (the Seahawks) have always been really good to DeShawn and his wife (Jessica Martinez Shead) is from Seattle and he lives in Seattle,” said his agent, Cameron Foster.
 “So obviously this is the first place he would want to play for.”

 Shead signed with the Lions following the 2017 season, in which he had played in only two games following a knee injury in a playoff game at Atlanta following the 2016 season.
 He was cut by Detroit before the 2018 season then re-signed by the Lions a few weeks later, playing in 12 games for the Lions last season and then became a free agent.